vectordotdev/vector/website/docs/reference/sources/logplex.md

 ### address

 The address to accept connections on.
+The address _must_ include a port.

 </Field>